paurieraf/lastfm-collage-generator/README.md

 # lastfm-collage-generator

-Python library to create Last.fm collages from user's top albums.
+Python library to create Last.fm collages from user's top items.

 It supports different configurations like the grid size or the period.